ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 If you will be developing or reviewing code involved with Beckhoff PLCs you will need to install TwinCAT XAR.
 This can be found on the public share in `installers`.
 More information for simulating Beckhoffs can be found [here](Beckhoff-testing).
 > [!NOTE]
 > XAR is the runtime that but for testing you will need the full setup which is the installer on the share

+## Install WiX toolset (We use version 3 and not the latest one - only install if required)
+Download and install latest stable version from https://wixtoolset.org/docs/wix3/